-Asymmetrical multiplayer with one player taking control of an evil mega-corporation while another plays the hacker trying to bring it down, in a cyberpunk world that's part Johnny Mnemonic and part Shadowrun?
+Asymmetrical multiplayer with one player taking control of an evil mega-corporation while another plays the hacker trying to bring them down, in a cyberpunk world that's part Johnny Mnemonic and part Shadowrun?
 That's a game most people would want to play.
 They might even, dare I say, pre-order it.

 Netrunner is a physical card game, like Magic: The Gathering, but without any of the fantasy trappings.
 It's not based on a video game, but it touches on a lot of familiar themes.
-The flavor here is hard sci-fi, and the game can go deep.
-You probably don't know that the combination of Dyson Mem Chip, Data Folding, and Underworld Contact lands you a bunch of free credits, but it does, and it's just one of hundreds of tricks you're going to have to learn.
+The flavour here is hard sci-fi, and the game can go deep.
+You probably don't know that the combination of Dyson Mem Chip, Data Folding and Underworld Contact lands you a bunch of free credits, but it does, and it's just one of hundreds of tricks you're going to have to learn.

-If there's one problem with Netrunner, it's that, as a living card game, it's tough to keep up with.
+If there's one problem with Netrunner it's that, as a living card game, it's tough to keep up with.
 Still, you can buy the starter set fairly cheaply and just play with that until you've decided whether or not it's for you.

 Article continues after the video below

-Related: Watch VICE's film on Magic: The Gathering
+Watch VICE's film on Magic: The Gathering

 Gears of War: The Board Game

-Feels like: Really, you need to be told?
+Feels like: really, you need to be told?